Kelsch/WorkBoxTesting/README.md

 https://stackoverflow.com/questions/27294589/creating-self-signed-certificate-for-domain-and-subdomains-neterr-cert-commo

-//This is what I used to create a working test certificate, it only works on localhost though.
+//This is what I used to create a working test certificate, it only works on https://localhost:8181 though.
 It outputs a .crt file that can be installed, then renamed to cert.pem

 //Create a conf file using this